 The School of Graduate Studies is authorized by the Board of Regents of the University of Wisconsin System to award graduate assistantships to selected full-time graduate students.
 Such awards, fringe benefits and nonresident fee remissions are conditional upon legislative appropriation of the funds for these programs.

 Employment as a Graduate Assistant is contingent upon the successful outcome of a criminal background check.
 A pending criminal charge or conviction will not necessarily disqualify an applicant.
-In compliance with the Wisconsin Fair Employment Act, the University does not discriminate on the basis of arrest or conviction record.
+In compliance with the Wisconsin Fair Employment Act, the University does not discriminate based on arrest or conviction record.

 If a department has an allocated graduate assistantship position open and is interested in your application, they will contact you.